Interestingly enough, 2013 was the second seemingly stable year in the new normal we are all living in the publishing industry.

-The main word I heard this last year from writers was “freedom.”
+The main word I heard the last few years from writers was “freedom.”
 It seems that suddenly we all feel free to write what we want, not what we think some editor and sales force might like.
-That’s great fun and really became a clear force in 2012.
+That’s great fun and really became a clear force in 2013.

-“Control” was a word I also heard a great deal from writers in 2012.
+“Control” was a word I also heard a great deal from writers in 2012 and in 2013.
 Control of covers, control of the proofing, control of the quality, control of the rights.
-All that control became very important and part of many conversations for writers this year.
+All that control became very important and part of many conversations for writers this last year.
 And that is, let me simply say, fantastic!!
 I expect those conversations to continue and increase in the coming years.

 Control and freedom.
 A real golden age in writing for writers.